curl/curl/docs/libcurl/curl_global_trace.md

 ## `doh`

-Tracing of DNS-over-HTTP operations to resolve host names.
+Tracing of DNS-over-HTTP operations to resolve hostnames.

 # EXAMPLE